 It says gamers are male basement dwellers who live on a diet of Mountain Dew and Cheetos, that gaming makes people lazy, and that it’s impossible to make a living by playing games all day.

 Well, au contraire.
 According to data from the Entertainment Software Association, the video game industry and its players are flourishing.
-A 2018 survey by ESA found that 60% of all Americans play video games.
-Every day.
+A 2020 survey by ESA found that 64% of all Americans play video games — every day.

-“From Fortnite to League of Legends, games have captured the hearts and imagination of a lot of folks,” said Chris Greeley, commissioner of the League of Legends Championship Series.
+“From Fortnite to League of Legends, games have captured the hearts and imagination of a lot of folks,” said Chris Greeley, an esports events commissioner for one of the most popular computer games, League of Legends.

-With so many people playing, there are ever-growing opportunities to land video game jobs in the $43 billion industry.
+With so many people playing, especially during the pandemic, there are ever-growing opportunities to work in the estimated $160 billion gaming industry.

-Video Game Careers Are On the Rise, Experts Say
+Video Game Careers On the Rise, Experts Say

-At its peak, the 2018 League of Legends World Championship drew in more than 200 million viewers.
-(The 2018 Super Bowl had an audience of 103 million.)
-The League of Legends event was held at Incheon Munhak Stadium, a world-class sports complex in South Korea, which hosted the FIFA World Cup in 2002.
+For example,the 2018 League of Legends World Championship drew in more than 200 million viewers at its peak.
+(The Super Bowl that year had an audience of 103 million.)
+The event was held at Incheon Munhak Stadium, a world-class sports complex in South Korea, which hosted the FIFA World Cup in 2002.

 Like their real-world counterparts, esports events require tons of preparation and manpower, and the industry comprises a lot more than pro players.
-Depending on the size of the League of Legends event, Greeley estimates there are between 80 and 150 staffers working on and off camera.
+Depending on the size of the League of Legends event, there are between 80 and 150 staffers working on and off camera, Greeley estimates.
 Across the industry, demand is spiking for announcers, scouts, coaches, marketers and broadcasters.